Practice Promotion Defined

 Speaking with specialists

 Networking with other professionals

 Participating in dental associations

-Most dental practices have to promote their own business.
+Most dental offices have to promote themselves for business.
 With all that the doctor/owner already has on his/her plate, practice promotion becomes the responsibility of EVERY team member.

 I visited a local bakery once.
 The shop was clean and smelled like all kinds of deliciousness.

 I scanned the menu quickly and then got in line.
 There was one undecided customer in front of me and a bored looking female behind the counter.
 The custom- er was talking with his friend about his choices, but was clearly having a hard time making up his mind.

 After a minute or two, he gave the employee his order.